-To be valued in today's world you have to compete with half the country, and when the majority of us fail to reach the pinnacle of success, the cream of the crop are blasted into our eyes and ears via The Apprentice, X Factor, University Challenge, the Oscars, or whatever celebrity magazine you happen to be reading.
+To be valued in today's America, you have to compete with half of the country and, when the majority fail, the cream of the crop are blasted into our eyes and ears via The Apprentice, X Factor, Oscars, or whatever celebrity magazine you happen to be reading.
 Is it any wonder that depression is on the rise?

 Read More From Soapboxie

 Regardless, the US government's history of foreign interference extends prior to the 21st century and well beyond controversial characters.
 In fact, America and its Central Intelligence Agency (CIA) have toppled many publicly-supported democracies around the world.

 After WW2, the CIA facilitated numerous acts of assassination and torture and replaced democracies with dictatorships in countries all over the world for more than 40 years.
 Nowadays, the ironically-named "National Endowment For Democracy" does the same thing.

 Prior to the 1990s, the justification was often that the Soviets had influence over the country.
 However, in many cases, there was little or no evidence to back up this claim.
 Regardless, what right did the US have to deny foreign peoples their democratic choices?